trufflesuite/trufflesuite.com/src/docs/truffle/how-to/use-the-truffle-dashboard.md

 <p class="alert alert-info">
 <i class="far fa-info-circle"></i> <strong>Information</strong>: Truffle Dashboard cannot decode requests
-when using non-ruffle tooling.
+when using non-Truffle tooling.
 Support for tools such as Hardhat may be added in the future.
 </p>

 When using the Truffle Dashboard with Hardhat, you need to create a network configuration inside your `hardhat.config.js` file that specifies the Truffle Dashboard's RPC URL.